dmuth/docker-in-vagrant/README.md

 `export DOCKER_HOST=ssh://vagrant@127.0.0.1:2222`

-## FAQ: I run a command like docker-compose and some containers start, but I still get SSH errors?
+### FAQ: I run a command like docker-compose and some containers start, but I still get SSH errors?

 If you are trying to do stuff with many containers at once, you may need a higher [MaxStartups value](https://stackoverflow.com/questions/4812134/in-sshd-configuration-what-does-maxstartups-103060-mean) in `/etc/ssh/sshd_config`.
 By default it is set to `100:30:100`, which should handle most cases, but if the value needs to be increased, just be sure to run `systemctl restart sshd` after doing so.

-## FAQ: Are there bugs?
+### FAQ: Are there bugs?

 Unfortunately, yes.
 There seem to be some low-level filesystem issues that trip up a few things.
 In detail:

-### Splunk Lab Issues
+### FAQ: Splunk Lab Issues

+Yeah I know this isn't a question.

 I tried spinning up an instance of [Splunk Lab](https://github.com/dmuth/splunk-lab), and saw no logs making it into Splunk and plenty of these errors: